fit2cloud-backup/fit2cloud-codedeploy-plugin-ng/README.md

 Development
 ----------

-- Typical maven project, if you find it too slow to resolv the dependencies, try add Aliyun Nexus mirror to you ~/.m2/settings.xml
+- Typical maven project, if you find it too slow to resolve the dependencies, try add Aliyun Nexus mirror to you ~/.m2/settings.xml

 ```
  <mirror>